This is something I have to remind myself of from time to time.

-Burying their heads in the sand and pretending that many of us are not inadequately treated and our lives devastated by their lack of correct care, they ignore us and laugh off my concerns for other patients.
+People, often doctors, burying their heads in the sand and pretending that many of us are not inadequately treated and our lives devastated by their lack of correct care, they ignore us and laugh off my concerns for other patients.
 And this can be tough to take.
-Functional and holistic doctors however, align in their beliefs with me.

 But I’ve never taken criticism well and so I have to remember who I do all of this for – the thyroid patients who tell me that my writing was great to share with family and friends to spread understanding and awareness.
 The patients who say my interview on the radio lifted their spirits after a tough day or week trying to cope as ‘normal’ as possible with their health conditions.
 The patients who thank me for reassuring them that they are not alone.
 The critics, the ones who dismiss my, and in relation, the thousands of other thyroid patients’ struggles and concerns, can move along.
 I know that I’m on this planet to help others.
 What I do is valuable.
 But I’m not everyone’s cup of tea and that’s fine.
 For those who I am, it’s worth doing all of this for.